Risk ratio, odds ratio, risk difference... Which causal measure is easier to generalize?: Illustration through simulations

-For the binary outcome, we extend the Russian Roulette situation, introducing effects' heterogeneity.
-See \eqref{eq:simulation-binary-generative-model} for the generative model chosen with three prognostic covariates: \texttt{lifestyle}, \texttt{gender}, and \texttt{stress}.
-We assume that the source population $P_{\text{ S}}$ contains the same proportion of men and women than the target population $P_{\text{ T}}$, but that the two other covariates (\texttt{lifestyle} and \texttt{stress}) are shifted.
+We assume that the effect of the Russian Roulette can be modulated by stress (imagine individuals having a heart attack as soon as the gun is approaching their head) and gender (the executioner being more merciful when facing a women).
+We further assume that \texttt{gender} is the only covariate with no shift between the two populations.
 In particular, we suppose that $P_{\text{ S}}$ is composed of more people with a good lifestyle but are very stressed, while in $P_{\text{ T}}$ individuals have a poor lifestyle but a low stress.
-We therefore expect the effect of the Russian Roulette to be higher in the source population than in the target population due to both different baseline level and heterogeneity of treatment effect.
+Details on the generative model are provided in Appendix (see Section~\ref{appendix:simulation-binary-data-generative-model}).

-Doing so, Theorem~\ref{theorem:restricted-set-for-Y-binary-SR-RR} states that the Survival Ratio is identifiable having at hand only the covariate \texttt{stress} when generalizing local effects, while all other causal measures require to have access to all shifted prognostic covariates (\texttt{stress} and \texttt{lifestyle}).
-Simulations indeed confirm the model and results are exposed on Figure~\ref{fig:simulations-binary-Y-russian-roulette}, where the true effect is recovered with a smaller subset of covariates only for the SR. Adding all shifted prognostic covariates allows to recover all effect measures, in particular generalizing conditional outcomes.
-Generalizing local effects work only for collapsible measure, information on $Y^{(0)}$ and with the appropriate weights (see RR, SR, and RD).
+Results are shown in Figure~\ref{fig:simulations-binary-Y-russian-roulette}.
+Note that on the simulation both the NNT and the OR cannot be generalized via the local effect strategy, as these measures are not collapsible.
+As expected for the outcome generalization strategy (Theorem~\ref{theorem:all-covariates}), all causal measure can be generalized using all prognostic and shifted covariates (orange boxplots).
+Note that this appears to hold also for the local effect strategy.